DRH001/Portable_Pi-hole/README.md

-Note: I am in no way affiliated with [**©Pi-hole, LLC**](https://pi-hole.net) and do not take credit for the [code in PH4WSL1.cmd](https://github.com/DesktopECHO/Pi-Hole-for-WSL1).
-This is simply a guide for how to set everything up to be able to run a Pi-hole on the go.

 If you've ever used a Pi-hole, you know that it's the absolute best way to block ads.
 One problem many people have with the Pi-hole, however, is that it's so good that it almost comes as a shock when you sign into a different network and start getting ads again!
 This guide will walk you through setting up a portable Pi-hole so that you can have protection against ads no matter what network you're using.